 Dafa which operates on the world’s 2nd largest network – iPoker – is only the site I know of that is 100% free of currency exchange fees.
 This is because, while based in the Philippines, they have local bank accounts in most countries.
 From India we can fund our Dafa account with online banking or can make a domestic transfer in person at our local branch to their Indian bank account.
 The amount we deposit can then be used to play online.

 At anytime we want to take money out of our account we can request a withdrawal by bank wire.
-However, depositing requires the use of an e-wallet which will often involve an exchange fee.
+However, depositing requires the use of an e-wallet such as Skrill and Neteller which will often involve an exchange fee.
 This is discussed in my article on sports betting in India.

 For many centuries Ganjifa cards were used in India to play a variety of games.
 When in the mid 19th century Europeans brought us the now standard 52-card deck, we began inventing new games.
 Paplu (Indian Rummy) was one of the first and is still the most popular card game played here today.
 Others we invented include Seep, Mendikot, Dehla Pakad, Vazhushal, Langdi and our popular gambling game Flush, also known as Flash and Teen Patti or Teen Pathi.